carla-simulator/scenario_runner/Docs/challenge_evaluation.md

  At the end of a route, the system gives a result (fail or success) and a final score (numeric).

- This tutorial shows how to put a sample  dummy agent to run the tutorial.

 ### Getting started